QuantEcon/lecture-julia.myst/README.md

 3. Then, assuming that you set up the keybindings above, you can send a line of code in the markdown to the REPL with `<Ctrl-Enter>`.

 Code can be executed line by line, or you can select a chunk of code and execute it.

+## Executing Intermediate Code in Jupyter Notebooks
+From a built jupyterbook, you can navigate to the `.ipynb` used for the generation.
+The files are located in `lectures/_build/jupyter_execute/dynamic_programming/mccall_model.ipynb` etc.

+There are two options:

+1. With the Julia vscode extension installed, open the file and run code cells.
+  - The formatting will be incorrect, but the code will be.
+  - The first time you run this you may need to choose the kernel.
+Assuming you installed with juliaup, you should be able to choose `Julia` as the kernel and the juliaup installed julia version
+  - This will automatically activate the appropriate project and manifest file.
+2. With your conda environment activated, go `cd lectures` then `jupyter lab`
+  - Navigate to the files in jupyter itself.
+Because you ran this in the environment with the `Project.toml` and `Manifest.toml` files, the environment should be activated correctly.
+  - If you have any issues, it is likely that you need to activate the environment in the terminal, or that you have note done the `] add IJulia` step from a julia REPL (whihc must be done in the default environment, i.e. not activated in `lectures`).

 ## Example Operations
 ### Building the lectures